Joe Flacco Trade Reportedly Agreed in Principle Between Broncos, Ravens

 The Baltimore Ravens and Denver Broncos reportedly agreed to a trade in principle Wednesday that will send veteran quarterback Joe Flacco to Denver.

 According to ESPN's Adam Schefter, the trade cannot become official until the new league year begins March 13.
 Both teams are prohibited from commenting on the deal until then as well.
-Ian Rapoport of NFL Network reported the Broncos are "sending a mid-round pick" in exchange for Flacco.
+The Ravens are receiving a fourth-round pick, according to ESPN's Jamison Hensley.
+That is the Broncos original pick of the fourth round, not the pick acquired in the trade of Demaryius Thomas to the Houston Texans, per Mike Klis of 9News.

 Field Yates of ESPN broke down Flacco's contract, noting the salary cap implications for the Ravens: